jaufgang/apsc/grist/docs/OVERVIEW.md

 - **General Posts**: Anything else members want to share

 ### [Announcements](./ANNOUNCEMENTS.md)
 Club news from the board - one-way, official notices.
-Also includes the club **Newsletter** (Markdown editor for the Communications Director).
+Also includes **"The Mooring Line"** newsletter (Markdown editor for the Communications Director).

 ### [Member Profile](./MEMBER_PROFILE.md)
 See what the club has on file for you: